omega8cc/boa/docs/AEGIR2BOA.md

 Re-run in full on 2026-08-11 against a fresh vanilla source and a fresh BOA target, on published tool bytes, with an estate carrying real Let's Encrypt sites and a Drupal 9 composer platform.
-That run found and fixed six defects in these tools, three of which made a documented path impossible rather than merely rough — read `aegir2boa/audits/2026-08-11-change-impact.md` and `boa-testing tier3/results/A2B-FRESH-E2E-2026-08-11.md` before trusting any claim here that predates it.
+That run found and fixed eight defects in these tools — and added the `peer` verb — four of which made a documented path impossible rather than merely rough — read `aegir2boa/audits/2026-08-11-change-impact.md` and `boa-testing tier3/results/A2B-FRESH-E2E-2026-08-11.md` before trusting any claim here that predates it.
 What that re-run settled: